wangshengjia/wangshengjia.github.io/_posts/2016-05-25-LeeGo-UI-developpment.md

 #### Use Brick to replace your custom UIView and Xib files

 In the app of "Le Monde", a heavy content based app like NYT, do not have custom collection view cells and theirs IB files at all.
-Just because we isolate all UI logic out of cell by using brick, it allows us to have a cell totally generic for all different presentations.
+Just because we isolated all UI logic out of cell by using brick, it allows us to have a cell totally generic.
+A standard `UICollectionViewCell` used for all different presentations.

 #### Put your whole UI into struct & enum